Bay of Plenty Regional Council carries out environmental monitoring to meet the responsibilities of the Resource Management Act.

 - Premature death.

-It is therefore important for Bay of Plenty Regional Council to continue to develop a good understanding of the current levels of airborne particulate matter throughout the region, as part of the Air NERMN programme.
+This makes it important for Council to continue to develop a good understanding of the current levels of airborne particulate matter throughout the region, as part of the Air NERMN programme.
 Measurements are being mainly directed at urban areas because the major contributors are likely to be motor vehicles and residential heating using solid fuel fires, especially wood burners.

 The smell of hydrogen sulphide (H2S) is an obvious feature of New Zealand geothermal areas, most of which are found in the Bay of Plenty.
 This gas is very toxic at high concentrations, but little is known about its health effects at the lower levels found in most parts of Rotorua and other geothermal areas.